 [1] Berg, M. (1992).
 ‘The first women economic historians.’
 Economic History Review, 45, pp.308-29.

-Professor Humphries will give the Alice Murray Distinguished Scholar Lecture, ‘Caring about care: The economic history of caring labour’ on Thursday 27th February 2025 at 5pm in the Neill Lecture Theatre, the Long Room Hub, Trinity College Dublin; please register your attendance here.
+Professor O’Rourke will give the Alice Murray Distinguished Scholar Lecture, ‘From most-favoured-nation to reciprocal tariffs: what is unsurprising about Trump’s tariffs, what is surprising, and why it matters’ on Thursday 19th February 2026 at 5pm in the Neill Lecture Theatre, the Long Room Hub, Trinity College Dublin; registration for the event is now closed.

 Biography